-The following was a summary of the work performed by the Audit Committee in year 2021:
+The following was a summary of the work performed by the Audit Committee in year 2022:

-- 1. reviewed the Group's consolidated financial statements for the year ended 31st December 2020 and the annual results announcement with a recommendation to the Board for approval. - 2. reviewed the relevant disclosures made in the Directors' Report of the Annual Report. - 3. reviewed the Corporate Governance Report, which was included in the Annual Report. - 4. reviewed the Environmental, Social and Governance Report, which was published on the websites of the Stock Exchange and the Company's website. - 5. met with the external auditor without the presence of the executive directors of the Board. - 6. reviewed the Group's consolidated financial statements for the six months ended 30th June 2021 and the interim results announcement with a recommendation to the Board for approval. - 7. assessed broadly any special risks faced by the Group and reviewed the adequacy and effectiveness of the Company's internal control system and risk management system, financial reporting system and associated procedures. - 8. reviewed the Group's policies and practices on corporate governance and made recommendations to the Board. - 9. reviewed the findings and recommendations submitted by the Group Internal Audit Department. - 10. reviewed the continuing connected transaction report. - 11. made recommendation on the appointment or reappointment of the external auditor. - 12. reviewed the reports including the 2021 audit planning report submitted by the external auditor. - 13. considered the 2021 audit fees with a recommendation to the Board for approval.
+- 1. reviewed the Group's consolidated financial statements for the year ended 31st December 2021 and the annual results announcement with a recommendation to the Board for approval. - 2. reviewed the relevant disclosures made in the Directors' Report of the Annual Report. - 3. reviewed the Corporate Governance Report, which was included in the Annual Report. - 4. reviewed the Environmental, Social and Governance Report, which was published on the websites of the Stock Exchange and the Company. - 5. met with the external auditor without the presence of the executive directors of the Board. - 6. reviewed the Group's consolidated financial statements for the six months ended 30th June 2022 and the interim results announcement with a recommendation to the Board for approval. - 7. assessed broadly any special risks faced by the Group and reviewed the adequacy and effectiveness of the Company's internal control system and risk management system, financial reporting system and associated procedures. - 8. reviewed the Group's policies and practices on corporate governance and made recommendations to the Board. - 9. reviewed the findings and recommendations submitted by the Group Internal Audit Department.